SubMishMar/minimal_solver_essential_matrix/README.md

 ## Features

-- Synthetic generation of random 3D points in front of the camera.
-- Projection of 3D points into two camera views.
-- Normalization of image coordinates using intrinsic camera matrix.
 - Estimation of essential matrix using 5-point correspondences.
-- Selection of the best essential matrix based on Sampson error.
+- Selection of the best essential matrix based on Sampson error over all point correspondences.
-- Evaluation of estimated pose against ground truth.

 ## Dependencies